Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 Operation Babylift

-Operation Babylift -- NEW and very significant.
+Operation Babylift -- NEW Event.
 This addition, although not being directly connected to "The Memorial," it's founder Lana Noone has an amazing web site on an event impacting our departure from Vietnam.
 The members who were involved in Operation Babylift and the children who were directly affected have an incredible insight to this prominent time in our history.

 BACK TO TOP